 That was my reality one painful day in September.
-Deployed a new feature, patted myself on the back, and went to lunch.
+Deploy new feature, pat yourself on the back, go to lunch.
 A big feature – done.
-Nothing could touch me.
+Nothing can touch you. 💪

-Weird, that's a lot of slacks for lunchtime ...
+Weird, that's a lot of messages for lunchtime ...

 Everything is on fire.
 High API error rate 🔥

 Our system sent alarms to Slack.
 Serious alarms to SMS.

 The high API error rate was the biggest alarm.
 A catch-all that triggered when you can't be sure the more specific alarms even work.

 Back to my desk, my heart sank: 3% of all API requests were failing.
 Reasons unknown.

 Every user action, every background process on the web, on iOS and on Android, every time you opened the site or accessed the app 👉 3% chance of failure.
 At our usual 10 requests per second, that's 18 errors every minute!

 Wanna know the best part?